TERMS & CONDITIONS

 Please take time to read these terms and conditions thoroughly because your confirmed booking is an automatic acceptance thereof.
-Upon their acceptance, the following terms and conditions become an irrevocable part of the contract between the Tour Organiser and the Customer.
-They are an amendment to the legal requirements set out by §§ 651 a to m BGB (German Civil Code) and the requirement for a Tour Organiser to provide information in accordance with §§ 4 to 11 BGB-InfoV (the statutory ordinance concerning information and the burden of proof in accordance with the German Civil Code), satisfying these requirements in full.
+Upon their acceptance, the following terms and conditions become an irrevocable part of the contract between the Tour Organizer and the Customer.
+They are an amendment to the legal requirements set out by §§ 651 a to m BGB (German Civil Code) and the requirement for a Tour Organizer to provide information in accordance with §§ 4 to 11 BGB-InfoV (the statutory ordinance concerning information and the burden of proof in accordance with the German Civil Code), satisfying these requirements in full.

 - Concluding a travel contract / customer obligations

 1.1 Valid for all bookings irrespective of how they are undertaken:

 a) The description of the experience and supporting documentation provided by the Tour Organizer form the basis of the respective offer insofar as they are available to the Customer at the time of booking.

 b) The Customer is responsible for all of his/her own contractual obligations as well as those of any fellow travellers on behalf of whom the Customer has booked insofar as he assumes these obligations by way of a separate and explicit declaration.